JamesClonk/kubeone-dcs-kubernetes/README.md

 Install [KubeOne](https://docs.kubermatic.com/kubeone/v1.6/getting-kubeone/) on your machine if you do not have it already.
 See the section about [local CLI tools](#local-cli-tools) above for all required tools needed.

-After you have configured `kubeone.yaml` and `credentials.yaml` you can run the Kubernetes installation by typing:
+After you have configured `kubeone.yaml` and `credentials.yaml` you can proceed with the installation of Kubernetes by typing:
 ```bash
 $ make kubeone
 ```
-That command will run all necessary steps.
-If it is the first run then it is likely going to take quite a bit of time to finish, up to 15-20 minutes, as it needs to create a lot of new resources on DCS+.
-Just let it run until it finishes.
+That command will then connect via SSH over the bastion host to the previously provisioned control plane VMs and install Kubernetes on them.

-> **Note**: The kubeone commands will only work if you previously ran the terraform steps, as they depend on output files being generated there.
+> **Note**: The KubeOne commands will only work if you previously ran the Terraform steps, as they depend on output files being generated there.

 If you want to have more fine-grained control over the various steps being executed, you could also run them manually in this order:
 ```bash